jayrel92/blog/_posts/2016-8-21-Enterprise Revision.md

 I picked up a Watchguard XTM 515 off Ebay for quite cheap as the seller didn't really know what he was selling.
 I loaded pfSense on it, set up VLANs for my servers and services and a network for my roommates.
 It came with a 2 core Intel Celeron E3400 with 2GBs of RAM which wasn't sufficient to handle the 1Gb of traffic me and my roommates would saturate daily.
 Had to upgrade to a Intel Core2Quad Q9505 and 4GBs of RAM so that it could run quieter.
 I painted the Watchguard chassis black because the original red didn't fit the aesthetic of the rack.

 Quickly got rid of the 1" flat CAT6 cables with 0.5" and 1" Monoprice Slim Run cables.
+Which are now connected to a Mikrotik CSS326 switch featuring two 10G SFP+ ports.